 writing scripts for bulletins, headlines and reports;

-selecting appropriate locations, pictures and sound and exercising editorial judgement on the best angle to approach a story from;
+selecting appropriate locations, pictures and sound and exercising editorial judgement on the best angle from which to approach a story;

-identifying necessary resources and deploying/managing technical crews for location shoots, including sound operators and camera crew;
+identifying necessary resources and deploying and managing technical crews for location shoots, including sound operators and camera crew;

 providing directorial input, advising crews on what to film or record;

 using portable digital video (DV) cameras and other equipment to record material and appropriate editing software to produce complete packages for broadcast;

 preparing and presenting material 'on air' for both pre-recorded and live pieces;

 identifying potential interviewees, briefing them, preparing interview questions and conducting both live and recorded interviews;

 preparing timings for each news item and monitoring these during broadcast;

 deciding on the running order for bulletins and making any necessary changes during broadcast;